-The Garden itself provides year-round habitats and food sources for local animals and birds.
+The Blue Mountains Botanic Garden Mount Tomah is surrounded by World Heritage listed national parks and provides year-round habitats and food sources for local animals and birds.

 The diversity of local fauna includes over 150 species of birds, as well as marsupials, lizards and a variety of colourful insects.
 There is wildlife on the ground, in the trees and in the air.

 The Mount Tomah area provides natural habitat for an array of marsupials, reptiles and birds.
 Around the garden you might see brush-tailed and ring-tailed possums, sugar gliders and greater gliders.
 Diamond pythons and eastern tiger snakes are rare, but have been spotted.

 Each season brings an opportunity to see a variety of birds with more than 150 native species calling Mount Tomah home.